SoleimanRahmani/Spam-Detector/README.md

 ```
 ## 3. Web Page Test

 All the files in the directory is explained above.
-THe next step is to runthe API by executing the following command in the Terminal:
+The next step is to runthe API by executing the following command in the Terminal:

 ```
 cd Spam-Detector